 All of the Zinfandel we use comes from Kate's.
 It is located 1/2 mile south-east of the Calcareous Tasting room.
 In fact, you can see the top of it from our Bocce Ball court.
 It consists of 12 acres of Zinfandel planted in 1988.
 The rolling hill terrain creates vast differences in soil type, moisture and sun exposure throughout the 5 separate blocks.
 On one side is block 1 that sits in rich wet soil at the base of north facing slope covered in oaks.
-This allows for dry farming and yields around 4-tons to the acre and is used for our Twisted Sisters Zin and Main Squeeze.
+This allows for dry farming and yields around 4-tons to the acre and is used for our Twisted Paso Zin and Main Squeeze.
 To the other extreme is block 4 which sits on top of a rocky chalk outcropping facing directly south-west.
 This 1-ton to the acre section produces tiny berries of intense richness and structure and is mainly responsible for the flavors in our Estate Zinfandel.

 If you would like to see more technical information about which varieties are planted you can see more vineyard information here.